-In our last article on greenwashing, we explained what it is, where it started and why it matters.
-In this article, we'll explore how you can avoid it.
+In this article, we'll explore how your company can avoid greenwashing.
 Whilst most greenwashing is intentional, sometimes it's not.
 There might, for example, be innocent gaps in product knowledge or complex ideas that a team member misinterprets.
 In both cases, a company may then label a product something it's not.
 That's greenwashing.

 Avoiding greenwashing takes some thought, but it's entirely possible and completely necessary.
 Without genuine marketing around sustainability, truly green brands will struggle to build trust with customers and have the positive impact they want.
 If you're one of them — established or aspiring — this guide is for you.
 Here's how to avoid greenwashing.

 Greenwashing is about telling fictional stories.
 So, one way of avoiding greenwashing is to tell real stories.
 And to do that you need facts.
 Fortunately, it's likely someone, somewhere in your business will have facts you can use.
 Want to know if a product is 100% recyclable?
 Ask your product team.
 If it is, use that information in your marketing.
 Unsure if your company has sustainability targets?
 Ask senior management.
 Get close with the experts in your company who may have useful knowledge, and work with them to discover, and tell, truly sustainable stories.
 If the facts you find reveal areas for improvement, speak about them in your marketing as well.
 What's important is that you use facts, and not fiction, to talk about your business.
 Without them, avoiding greenwashing is difficult.